DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 	- [x] Room event-based component w/ enum for which room event should trigger it (enter, start, clear, or exit)
 	- [ ] Gameplay event-based component - List of event + dialogue interaction pairs that will trigger when the event fires
 BUGS:
+- Consider how to validate and invalidate tutorials (just use the tags lol)
 - Getting a dynamic dialogue interaction while you have an optional one is gonna remove the optional one.
 Keep this as a feature?
 - Can still control player while the animation for the dynamic dialogue is playing